• Skip to primary navigation

 Mix 80 oz. of cement with 20 oz. of water in a mixing pail and stir well.
 The cement should have the consistency of cake batter.

 Allow to set for 2-3 hours.
-We removed the mold on one tray after an hour and a handle fell off.
-I let the tray sit longer after that experience, so just a heads up.
+After an hour, we removed the mold on one tray, but a handle fell off.
+I let the tray sit longer after that experience, so I wanted to give you a heads-up.

 Step Three: Prepare Handles